lsst-dm/dmtn-185/index.rst

 LIT-151 requested that the above requirement not be limited to Data Management, but no action was taken.

-In some cases we have developed software build/test/deploy chains that in practice guarantee a level of reproducibility (eg automated tagging of artifacts and a guarantee that the same tag cannot not be applied to two different artifacts).
+In some cases we have developed software build/test/deploy chains that in practice guarantee a level of reproducibility (e.g. automated tagging of artifacts and a guarantee that the same tag cannot not be applied to two different artifacts).

 What data paths do we have?
 ---------------------------